Director Compliance in India: Annual KYC, Disqualification, and Appointment Rules Explained (2026 Update)

 FAQs

 Q4.
-Can a disqualified director remain a shareholder?
+Can a disqualified director become a shareholder?

 Summary: Governance Begins at the Director’s Desk